 PINs and passwords for debit and credit cards are the easiest way to access accounts.
 Always keep yours safe.
-Try not to use codes derived from kids' or relatives' birthdays or names, as fraudsters could get that information and work out your PIN.
+Try not to use codes derived from kids' or relatives' birthdays, as fraudsters could determine your PIN from that information.

 Get a shredder

-Everybody should have a cross-cut shredder (these usually cost around £15) for destroying important documents.
-This means no-one can root through your bins to find personal data, and use it in financial scams (read the more about phishing later in the guide).
+Everybody should have a cross cut shredder (these usually cost around £20) for destroying important documents.
+This means no one can root through your bins to find personal data, and use it in financial scams (read more about phishing later in the guide).

-This should definitely include all documents from financial institutions as a bare minimum; any others with your name and address on should be considered for shredding
+This should include all documents from financial institutions as a bare minimum; any others with your name and address on should be considered for shredding.

 Lock down your phone

 As we use our smartphones more and more for our banking and shopping, please please please make sure your phone or tablet has a pin to lock it.
-You should also see what settings there are to limit how apps are used, such as the ability to change passwords on email accounts.
+You should also see what permissions your apps may have, such as the ability to change passwords on email accounts.